lucasasr25/django_forum/README.md

 ## Inspirations

-All graphical images featured in this project were generated using AI.
+All graphical images featured in this project were generated using AI.<br>
 non-ai: https://www.pxfuel.com/en/desktop-wallpaper-atxgg

 ## Getting Started